 2.2.7.2.3.2 In the introductory sentence before (a), replace “two” by “three”.
 Add the following new sub-paragraph (c):

-“(c) SCO-III: A large solid object which, because of its size, cannot be carried in a type of package described in RID/ADR/ADN and for which:
+“(c) SCO-III: A large solid object which, because of its size, cannot be carried in a type of package described in ADR and for which:

-(i) All openings are sealed to prevent release of radioactive material during conditions defined in 4.1.9.2.4 (e) (ADN: of ADR);
+(i) All openings are sealed to prevent release of radioactive material during conditions defined in 4.1.9.2.4 (e);

 (ii) The inside of the object is as dry as practicable;

-(iii) The non-fixed contamination on the external surfaces does not exceed the limits specified in 4.1.9.1.2 (ADN: of ADR); and
+(iii) The non-fixed contamination on the external surfaces does not exceed the limits specified in 4.1.9.1.2; and

 (iv) The non-fixed contamination plus the fixed contamination on the inaccessible surface averaged over 300 cm2 does not exceed 8 × 105 Bq/cm2 for beta and gamma emitters and low toxicity alpha emitters, or 8 × 104 Bq/cm2 for all other alpha emitters.”.